N/145/7/0117 (20.01.2024) | MQA/PSA11956

 Our Swinburne Advantage

-The Graduate Diploma (TESOL) programme complies with the Australian Qualifications Framework and is accredited by the Malaysian Qualifications Register.
+The Graduate Diploma of Arts (TESOL) programme complies with the Australian Qualifications Framework and is accredited by the Malaysian Qualifications Agency.
 It is taught by highly qualified and experienced lecturers trained in Australia, New Zealand, the United Kingdom.
 Classes are conducted via blended delivery.
 Students will be able to complete the postgraduate diploma in 1 year (2 semesters).
-A semester is only 13 weeks long and students will only need to be on campus for 3 weeks per semester during the Malaysian school holiday period to accommodate working adults/practising teachers.
+A semester is only 16 weeks long.
 Weekly online discussions and tutorial sessions are conducted via Canvas learning management system to keep track of student progress.
-The programme also includes one unit which is conducted fully online, giving students the ultimate flexibility to learn and study at their own pace and convenience.
+The programme also includes three units which are conducted fully online, giving students the ultimate flexibility to learn and study at their own pace and convenience.

 Note: Students are also enrolled for the Graduate Certificate of Learning and Teaching units (beginning with EDU), which are completed online.

-The duration of study is two years full-time or equivalent part-time.
-Full-time students will undertake four units of study per semester or eight units per year whereas part-time students may take two units per semester.
+The duration of study is one year full-time or equivalent part-time.
+Full-time students will undertake four units of study per semester whereas part-time students may take two units per semester.

-Each semester consists of 13 weeks and there are two semesters per year.
-Each unit consists of 24 face to face contact hours and 12 online contact hours.
+A semester consists of 16 weeks.
+Each unit consists of 36 contact hours.
 In addition to formal class time, students are expected to participate in peer teaching sessions to give them an opportunity to experiment with language teaching techniques and critically evaluate them, as well as conduct real-life classroom teaching for relevant practical units.

 MAT4101 Phonology and Grammar for English Teachers